 The Best Plants and Screens To Block Out Your Neighbours

 The trend towards smaller block sizes and larger homes has made it easier for people to look inside your windows.
-If you’re worried about privacy, you should use only the best plants and screens to block out nosy neighbours.
+If you’re worried about privacy, you should seriously consider using the best plants and screens to block out nosy neighbours.

-These plants and screens act as a physical barrier to stop prying eyes from peeking through your windows.
+There are many options for plants and screens to act as a physical barrier to obstruct your home from anyone trying to look inside.
 They can also help block out sound.
 These tips are not just for owner occupiers.
 These strategies are important to know when selling or managing property , as prospective buyers or tenants may share your privacy concerns.

-If low-boundary fences don’t provide enough privacy, consider upgrading to a higher fence.
+If low-boundary fences don’t provide enough privacy, consider upgrading to a taller fence.

 Check with your local council on the maximum height of fence allowed.
 In most states, fences under 1.8 metres high won’t require approval, providing they meet planning guidelines regarding styles and materials.